NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/TextureModelImport/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
-Automatedly map the associated texture image to the obj file when importing it into Slicer.
+Automatedly map the associated texture image to the obj file when importing it into Slicer without a creating a volume node for the texture image.
 This can facilitate importing textured model acquired by photogrammetry into Slicer.
 The ultimate goal is to be able to access OpenDronMap(ODM) photogrammetric package via Slicer to facilitate the use of photogrammetry.

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-When the obj file is imported into Slicer, Slicer will automatically call the Texture Model module from SlicerIGT to map the texture on the obj file without the need to manually map texture using this module.
+When the obj file is imported into Slicer, Slicer will automatically call the Texture Model module from SlicerIGT to map the texture on the obj file without the need to import the texture image as a volumetric node and manually map it to the model using this module.

 ## Approach and Plan